 The Impact Intensive

 I’m Heath Close.
 I design operating foundations for growing businesses.

-The ones that scale without burning out the founder have a clear operating foundation.
-The others grow by stacking workarounds until the founder quietly becomes the infrastructure the business pretends it doesn’t rely on.
-I’ve seen the same pattern repeat in larger organizations.
+The others grow by stacking workarounds.
+And the founder quietly becomes the infrastructure the business pretends it doesn’t rely on.

-Marketing executes.
-Sales sells.
-Operations tries to keep everything running.
-The real leverage lives between departments, and those seams stay unowned.
-Progress depends on constant alignment, clarification, and follow-up, because the system itself is not doing that work.
+The real leverage lives in the seams between functions, and those seams stay unowned.
+Progress depends on constant alignment, clarification, and follow-up, because the system itself isn’t doing that work.

-That is what running a business looks like once complexity outpaces structure.
+That’s what running looks like once complexity outpaces structure.

+The Impact Intensive